ropensci/elastic/inst/vign/elastic_intro.md

 ```
 #> $docs
 #>   _index   _type _id _version found                   _source.id
-#> 1   plos article   1        2  TRUE 10.1371/journal.pone.0098602
+#> 1   plos article   5        1  TRUE 10.1371/journal.pone.0085123
-#> 2   plos article   2        2  TRUE 10.1371/journal.pone.0107757
+#> 2   plos article   6        1  TRUE 10.1371/journal.pone.0098600
 #>                                                                                                                                                     _source.title
-#> 1 Population Genetic Structure of a Sandstone Specialist and a Generalist Heath Species at Two Levels of Sandstone Patchiness across the Strait of Gibraltar
+#> 1                                                                       MiR-21 Is under Control of STAT5 but Is Dispensable for Mammary Development and Lactation
-#> 2                                     Cigarette Smoke Extract Induces a Phenotypic Shift in Epithelial Cells; Involvement of HIF1α in Mesenchymal Transition
+#> 2 Correction: Designing Mixed Species Tree Plantations for the Tropics: Balancing Ecological Attributes of Species with Landholder Preferences in the Philippines
 ```